LMalko/Build-models-to-solve-complex-problems/03 Design patterns/model_view_controller/README.md

+# Model-view-controller

-Intent:
+# Intent:

 Separate the user interface into three interconnected components: the model, the view and the controller.
 Let the model manage the data,    the view display the data and the controller mediate updating the data and redrawing the display.

-Use the Model-View-Controller pattern when:
+# Use the Model-View-Controller pattern when:

   - you want to clearly separate the domain data from its user interface representation

-Advantages:
+# Advantages:

 - Simultaneous development – Multiple developers can work simultaneously on the model, controller and views.